 Try to buy a faster processor, however, make sure that your system supports it.
 In general, the more cores the better it is.
 Whereas Core i9-9900K and AMD’s Ryzen 7 2700X have eight cores and 16 threads, the Ryzen Threadripper 2 2990WX has 32 cores and 64 threads.
 The latter is a better option because of higher cores.
 For video editing, it is generally better to have faster cores.
 Ideally, eight is an ideal option, but you can go for a higher number.

-If you want to render the high-quality video editing service, give priority to the eight-core Intel Core i7-9700.
+If you want to render a high-quality video editing service, give priority to the eight-core Intel Core i7-9700.
 If it is out of budget, you can jump down to older models, Core i7-8700 or 7700.
 Before you buy, you should compare the performance of 1400 processors provided by Notebookcheck.
 In top 25 would be a great option, but they can shut you out if your budget is not so strong.
 In the top 60 will be a fair option.

 The desktop tower is a great choice for video editing provided you have enough room.
 They have cooling to run hot chips.
 The other advantage of a desktop tower is you can upgrade it by adding memory, storage, and graphic cards.
 It can save your money in buying a new processor every time.
 Your PC should have a higher RAM to support professional video editing.
 32GB is not enough memory to handle any video editing project.

 You should look for more memory.
 In the beginning, even 8GB will be ideal, but sooner or later you will have to switch to higher memory.
 However, you must remember that you need both speed and space for storage.
 SSDs should be as fast as possible, but they will likely be expensive.
 If your budget does not allow you to spend that much, you should have two drives.